-In this SAN and NAS Storage training tutorial, I explain what RAID is, how it works, and the differences between the different RAID types.
+In this SAN and NAS Storage tutorial, I explain what RAID is, how it works, and the differences between the different RAID types.
 Depending on what you’re reading, RAID stands for either “Redundant Array of Inexpensive Disks,” or “Redundant Array of Independent Disks.”

 The original name was inexpensive disks, but then the drive manufacturers thought that didn’t sound very good from a marketing point of view, so the more common modern term now is “Redundant Array of Independent Disks.”
 Scroll down for the video and also text tutorial.